 - Images do not load on the live site.

 The Slider widget is normally used with larger sized images for dramatic effect.
 Sliders commonly stretch from end to end, so it is good to use images with more width to fit the slider.
 For square sliders, use an even aspect ratio such as 1:1.

 It is best to choose images with good padding so that the main content of the image is not cut off when resized.
 The image ratios should be the same in the slider for design consistency.

 - Common resolution sizes (px): 1600x900, 1280x720, 1280x960

-The Photo Gallery widget is the most flexible widget to use with images, because there are so many layout options.
+The Photo Gallery widget and Product Gallery Widgets are the most flexible widgets to use with images, because there are so many layout options.
 For example, you can have a tiled gallery which is the same size for all images, or mosaic which is a different size per image.

-The aspect ratio of images in the Photo Gallery should reflect how you want it to display.
+The aspect ratio of images in the Photo and Product Galleries should reflect how you want it to display.